Satana (Marvel Comics): Fictional character biography

 At some point, she apparently died again.
-In the short-lived Marvel series Witches, Satana is resurrected again by Doctor Strange and teamed with two other magic-wielding women to defeat a powerful mystic enemy called the Hellphyr, which was a front for her father Marduk Kurios.
-According to that series, the three witches formed a coven in order to protect The Tome of Zhered-na (a powerful Book of Shadows belonging to the Kale family) from would-be thieves such as Doctor Strange.
+In the four-issue miniseries Witches, Satana is resurrected again by Doctor Strange and teamed with two other magic-wielding women to defeat a powerful mystic enemy called the Hellphyr, which was a front for her father Marduk Kurios.
+According to that miniseries, Satana and the two witches formed a coven in order to protect The Tome of Zhered-na (a powerful Book of Shadows belonging to the Kale family) from would-be thieves such as Doctor Strange.

-After a brief cameo in Nick Fury's Howling Commandos, Satana has been shown to have reverted to her former wicked ways; reaping souls in Manhattan and plotting her father's overthrow from the comfort of a desecrated church.
+After a brief cameo in Nick Fury's Howling Commandos, Satana has been shown to have reverted to her former evil ways; reaping souls in Manhattan and plotting her father's overthrow from the comfort of a desecrated church.
 Despite her fatherly conflict, Satana revealed that for every nine mortal victims she takes, she must offer the 10th victim as supplication to her father.
 The Hood seeks her out to find out more information about Dormammu.
 Some time after the fall of the Hood, Luke Cage and Doctor Strange attempt to apprehend her for working with the Hood and to get her to join the Thunderbolts.
 She is initially resistant, but happily agrees when she realizes she will get to work with the Man-Thing.

 In the course of Marvel's Deadpool Team-Up series, Satana loses her soul to four geeks in a high-stakes poker game, and she subsequently seeks out Deadpool's help to get it back.
 Deadpool discovers the poker-playing geeks are actually demons debating which one will marry Satana in order to become the heir to Hell.
 Deadpool comes up with a plan to swindle Satana's soul back from the demons: he marries her, binding their souls together.
 Satana strengthens Deadpool's katana swords with his own soul power to make the inevitable fight with the demon suitor more evenly matched.
 When the demon comes to take Satana as his bride, Deadpool produces the marriage certificate, denying the demon his bride.
 The demon then points out the loophole — marriage is only valid until death; therefore, he decides to kill Deadpool.
 In the ensuing battle, Deadpool uses his soul-enhanced swords to easily dispatch the demon.
 Afterwards, Satana slips off and leaves Deadpool a letter explaining the inevitable divorce.
 She indicates she will be keeping half of his soul — her entitlement in the divorce settlement.